Nonexistence of proper $p$-biharmonic maps and Liouville type theorems I: case of $p\geq2$: Abstract

 \section{Abstract}

 Let $u: (M, g)\to (N, h)$ be a map between Riemannian manifolds $(M, g)$ and $(N, h)$.
 The $p$-bienergy of $u$ is defined by $E_p(u)=\int_M|\tau(u)|^pd\nu_g$, where $\tau(u)$ is the tension field of $u$ and $p>1$.
-Critical points of $\tau_p$ are called $p$-biharmonic maps.
-In this paper we will prove results concerning the nonexistence of proper $p$-biharmonic maps for $p\geq2$.
-When $M=\mathbb{R}^m$, we get Liouville type results under proper integral conditions , which extend systematically the related results of Baird, Fardoun and Ouakkas \cite{BFO}.
+Critical points of $E_p(\cdot)$ are called $p$-biharmonic maps.
+In this paper we will prove nonexistence result of proper $p$-biharmonic maps when $p\geq2$.
+In particular when $M=\mathbb{R}^m$, we get Liouville type results under proper integral conditions , which extend the related results of Baird, Fardoun and Ouakkas \cite{BFO}.